mandraga/FE1.1S_USBHUB-M200fork/README.md

 # FE1.1S_USBHUB

 ## Description:
 This is an working USB HUB using the FE1.1S ic.
-It has low transfer speed, but it`s working.<br>
+It has low transfer speed, but it\`s working.<br>
-The board has 5 led\`s(one to show each port activity and one for general working), 4 decoupling capacitors (for the 1.8V, 3.3V and 5V internal regulators), an 2.7kohm (+- 1%) resistor between pin 14 and GNDand an  12MHz oscilator between pins 2 and 3.
+The board has 5 led\`s(one to show each port activity and one for general working), 4 decoupling capacitors (for the 1.8V, 3.3V and 5V internal regulators), an 2.7kohm (+- 1%) resistor between pin 14 and GND and an  12MHz oscilator between pins 2 and 3.

 <table>
   <tr>